StevenSchmidtAusTex/project-python-flask/README.md

 **Testing Approach**

 I used quite a few more test fixtures and helper functions in `test_roles.py` compared to the simpler approach in `test_auth.py`.
 The role tests needed to set up users, roles, and assignments repeatedly, so I created fixtures to avoid duplication.
-It made the tests more readable - instead of 20 lines of setup per test, I could just use the fixture and focus on what was actually being tested.
+It improved readability due to fewer setup lines per test, I could just use the fixture and focus on what was actually being tested.

 **Service Layer Pattern**